jng20/sort-o_NatchoPatcho/README.md

  * Comparisons for size 100: 98 comparisons
  * Comparisons for size 200: 198 comparisons

 **Explanation:** In each pass, the algorithm looks backwards until it finds an adjacent pair that is already sorted, and then finishes the pass.
 If the entire array is already sorted, each pass will terminate in its first comparison.
-This means that each of O(n) passes will finish in O(1) time, making the overall time complexity O(n).
+This means that each of O(n) passes will finish in O(1) time, making the comparison time complexity O(n).
+There will be no swaps because the array is already sorted, so the swap complexity will be O(1).
+The tests agree with this, as the number of swaps is constant, and the number of comparisons is roughly proportional.

 ### Worst Case
  * Arrangement: Sorted, descending